Endeavour Award

 The Endeavour Award, announced annually at OryCon in Portland, Oregon, is awarded to a distinguished science fiction or fantasy book written by an author or authors from the Pacific Northwest (Oregon, Washington, Idaho, British Columbia, The Yukon, and Alaska) and published in the previous year.

 Annual presentation of the Endeavour Award is in November at OryCon for books published during the previous year.

+OryCon

+OryCon is an annual science fiction/fantasy convention, held annually in Portland, Oregon since 1979.
+OryCon's parent organization, Oregon Science Fiction Conventions, Inc. ("OSFCI") has announced plans to end support for the event after OryCon 45, to be held in October 2025.

+On November 11, 1978, the Portland Science Fiction Society and Portland State University English department presented a one-day, seven-hour "Science Fiction Symposium" at the Smith Memorial Student Union.
+The organizers later established OSFCI, and presented the first OryCon the following year.

+The convention canceled its 2020 event due to COVID-19 restrictions, returning in 2021, and declared a "hiatus" for future events, citing staff burnout and the challenges of pandemic-era planning.
+2022 instead featured a free "Or-E-Con 2" virtual conference.

 Award history

 The Endeavour Award, named for HM Bark Endeavour, the ship of Northwest explorer Captain James Cook, was first presented in 1999.

 It was funded by a collaboration of Portland, Oregon area writers and readers of science fiction and fantasy in 1996 and chartered by Oregon Science Fiction Conventions, Inc. (OSFCI) tax-exempt non-profit corporation.

 2020 Endeavour Award

 Matt Hughes became the first Canadian winner of the Endeavour Award, for his 2019 slipstream historical novel What the Wind Brings.

 2021 Endeavour Award

 The Endeavour Award committee announced suspension of the 2021 Endeavour Award for books published in 2020, citing COVID-19 pandemic restrictions.
 The award was revisited and a winner announced at Norwescon 45, held in SeaTac, Washington, on April 6–9, 2023.